 In Hawaii, you need a score of 75 to pass each exam.
 But, each exam consists of two parts – the “national” insurance section and the “state rules” section.
 You will need a score of 75 on each section – the two scores are not averaged together.
 Please read the Pearson VUE Candidate Handbook linked at the bottom of this document for more information on “score explanation.”

-Our students always want to know if the questions regarding indemnification (for example) are grouped together.
+Our students always want to know if questions about a similar topic (for example, indemnification) are grouped together.
 No, questions and topics are randomly scrambled, but that never seems to be a problem for anyone.

-*Any two exams may be taken during one session for $75, except for 14 and 55, which must be taken individually.
+*Any two exams may be taken during one session for $75, except for 14 (adjuster) and 55 (personal lines), which must be taken individually.

 *Personal checks and cash will not be accepted.

 *Locations and schedules are subject to change.
 Please call 1-800-274-2608 for up-to-date information.